Update Data Lake Region¶

 Choose the region through which to route your Data Lake requests:¶

-- The closest available region to allow Atlas to automatically choose the Data Lake region closest to your S3 buckets.
+- The closest available region to allow Atlas to automatically choose the Data Lake region closest to you.

 A specific region to specify the region through which your Data Lake requests must be routed.